 Skip to content

-Recognising prior learning
+Recognising prior learning from certificates or experience

 The University of Bradford recognises that applicants/students may have gained knowledge and skills from prior learning or experience that is relevant to their intended programme of study.
 The Recognition of Prior Learning (known as RPL) process enables the University to recognise prior achievement for a number of different purposes: